tommyent/airsync-mac/README.md

 ## Requirements
 - Min : macOS 14.5
-- Opt: scrcpy, adb & media-control brew installs
+- Opt: scrcpy, adb & media-control installed from brew

 > For Windows?
 I don't build for that platform but check this cool project out at [shrimqy/Sefirah](https://github.com/shrimqy/Sefirah)